Z Wave vs Zigbee - Zigbee winner

 Ok, so Z Wave or Zigbee?

-Now that you have a basic understanding of what these technologies are and why they exist at all, let’s dig deeper into the pros and cons of each.
+Now that you have a basic understanding of these technologies and why they exist, let’s dig deeper into the pros and cons of each.

 We’ll start by addressing the elephant in the room.
-The common smart home standard collaboration between Apple, Google, Amazon and Zigbee, announced in December of 2019.
+The common smart home standard collaboration between Apple, Google, Amazon, and Zigbee, was announced in December 2019.

-I you haven’t already heard about this collaboration, Apple released a nice explanation here.
+If you haven’t heard about this collaboration, Apple released a nice explanation here.

 If you don’t feel like reading their whole post, here’s the gist: